What Is DOMS?

 How to Prevent Excessive DOMS

-- Progress volume gradually: Increase volume in manageable steps rather than making sudden jumps in sets, reps, or new exercises
+- Progress volume gradually: Increase training volume in manageable steps rather than making sudden jumps in sets, reps, or new exercises

 - Warm up properly: 5–10 min general + specific warm-up sets